 Breast explant recovery: timeline and tips

-Breast explant recovery varies depending on whether you have implant removal only, implant removal with capsulectomy, and/or a breast lift at the same time.
-Your surgeon will give you a personalized plan, but the general phases often look like this:
+Breast explant recovery varies and your surgeon will give you a personalized plan, but the general phases often look like this:

 First 48 to 72 hours